 Understanding The Cost Of Rehab

 The cost of addiction treatment varies between each center.
 Some programs are free while some cost thousands of dollars a day.
-No matter your budget, there is a center for you.
+No matter your budget, there is a center available.
 The opportunity to heal is accessible to anyone if they know what resources can help them.
-There are also people who can help you find a way to pay for treatment as soon as possible.